 (C)***

+(D) Received his or her first degree in law from a law school outside the United States that is equivalent to a JD degree awarded by an American Bar Association (ABA) approved or California accredited law school in the United States and completion of a year of law study at an ABA approved law school or a law school accredited by the examining committee, which may require completion of classes in certain subjects as determined by the committee.

-(D) By instruction in law from a correspondence law school authorized or approved to confer degrees by the state, which requires 864 hours of preparation and study for four years.(E) By any combination of the methods referred to in this paragraph (2) of this subdivision.
+(E) By any combination of the methods referred to in this paragraph (2) of this subdivision.

-Section 6061 Disclosure Statements – Unaccredited Law Schools
+Section 6061 Disclosure Statements – Registered Law Schools

-Any law school that is not accredited by the examining committee of the State Bar shall provide every students with a disclosure statement, subsequent to the payment of any application fee but prior to the payment of any registration fee, containing all of the following information:
+Any law school that is not accredited by the examining committee of the State Bar will provide every students with a disclosure statement, subsequent to the payment of any application fee but prior to the payment of any registration fee, containing all of the following information:

 ***

-(b) When the school has not been in operation for 10 years, the assets and liabilities of the school.
-However, if the school has had prior affiliation with another school that has been in operation more than 10 years, has been under the control of another schools that has been in operation more than 10 years, or has been a successor to a school in operation more than 10 years, this subdivision is not applicable.

-(c) The percentage of students who have taken and who have passed the first-year law student’s examination and the final bar examination in the previous five years, or since the establishment of the school, whichever time is less which shall include only those students who have been certified by the school to take the examinations.

-(d) The number of legal volumes in the library.
-This subdivision does not apply to correspondence law schools.
+(b) The form of ownership of the school and a statement affirming solvency of the institution. (c) .
+Notice to the students that information related to the law school’s first-year and California Bar Examination passing rates can be found by accessing the State Bar’s website, and providing a link to that website, or through the law school’s own website, provided that the passing rates and time period be the same as published by the State Bar.

+(d) The method of access to library materials provided to the students, and, if applicable, the proximity of law libraries located close to the law school and the number of volumes in the library located on the campus .

 ***

+(e) Whether a law school has been issued a Notice of Noncompliance by the examining committee within the past five years, the date of the Notice, the nature of the noncompliance and any final resolution.

-Section 6061.5 Affiliation Disclosure – Unaccredited Law Schools
+Section 6061.5 Affiliation Disclosure – Registered Law Schools

-A law school that is not accredited by the examining committee of the State Bar may refer to itself as a university or part of a university and, if it so refers to itself, shall state whether or not the law school is associated with an undergraduate school.
+A law school that is not registered by the examining committee of the State Bar may refer to itself as a university or part of a university and, if it so refers to itself, shall state whether or not the law school is associated with an undergraduate school.

 Division 2.
 Accredited Law School Rules